revagomes/training/README.md

   * A new file, the routing YAML file defines the routes (think Drupal 7 menu paths) used by your module.
 We'll look at routes later, in branch _1-routing_.
 * **sitesurvey.views.inc**
   * A file containing specific hook implementations.
 Since Views is now in core, we will provide Views support for our module data.

+### Subdirectories

+In addition to our root directory, most modules also contain three additional directories.

+* **config**
+  * Stores YAML files related to module configuration.
+We will explore these files in later branches, such as _5-views_.
+* **lib**
+  * The library directory holds OO code and is designed around the [PSR-0 standard for PHP](https://github.com/php-fig/fig-standards/blob/master/accepted/PSR-0.md).
+It encourages code re-use across multiple projects.
+The biggest changes to Drupal are found in this directory.
+* **tests**
+  * For projects using [PHPUnit](http://www.phpunit.de/) for testing.
+We'll address those files in a later branch.
+See [this change notice for more information](https://drupal.org/node/2012184).